Naomi Uemura: Legacy

-Uemura gave frequent public lectures and wrote about his travels.
+Naomi Uemura gave frequent public lectures and wrote about his travels.
 His adventure books for children were popular in Japan.
-There is a museum dedicated to him in Tokyo and another in Toyooka, Hyōgo.
+There is a museum dedicated to him in Tokyo, Japan, and another in Toyooka, Hyōgo.

-His alma mater, Meiji University, awarded him an honorary doctorate in June 1984.
+Uemura's alma mater, Meiji University, awarded him an honorary doctorate in June 1984.

 He was posthumously awarded People's Honor Award.

-An award named for him, Naomi Uemura Prize, was created in Japan after his death, to honour outstanding adventurers.
+An award named for him, the Naomi Uemura Prize, was created in Japan after his death, to honour outstanding adventurers.

-An adventure-drama movie about him, "Lost in the Wilderness" (Japanese: 植村直己物語, Hepburn: Uemura Naomi monogatari, "The story of Uemura Naomi") was released in 1986.
+An adventure-drama movie about him, Lost in the Wilderness (Japanese: 植村直己物語, Hepburn: Uemura Naomi monogatari, "The story of Uemura Naomi") was released in 1986.

-He is remembered not only as a gifted climber and a driven adventurer but also as a gentle, self-effacing man who cared about others.
+Uemura is remembered not only as a gifted climber and a driven adventurer but also as a gentle, self-effacing man who cared about others.
 In the words of author Jonathan Waterman, "[Just as remarkable] as his solo achievements were his sincere modesty and unassuming nature.
 Another part of his greatness lay in his deep interest in everyone he met."